 Planning Ahead for Moving Day

 The key to a successful move lies in preparation.
 First home buyers often underestimate how much time and organisation is required to move into a new property.
-The Smooth Movers recommend starting preparations several weeks before your moving date.
+Start preparations several weeks before your moving date.

 Begin with a comprehensive moving checklist.
 Write down everything from booking the movers and redirecting your mail to setting up internet and utilities.
 Many first home buyers get caught out by leaving things until the last moment, resulting in added stress and unnecessary delays.
 By planning ahead, you give yourself room to tackle issues calmly if they arise.